Get instant quote

 How much does CNC machining cost?

-A quote for CNC machined parts is determined by several factors:
+A quote for CNC machined parts depends on several factors:

 • Machining time: Longer cycle times increase cost.
-Machining time is often the primary cost driver in CNC, especially for high volume production where small design issues can reduce economies of scale.
+Machining time is often the primary cost driver in CNC machining, especially in high volume production where minor design issues can reduce economies of scale.

-• Other manufacturing costs: Specifying tight tolerances or designing features that are difficult to machine, such as very thin walls, may require special tooling, tighter quality control, and additional operations at lower cutting speeds.
-These factors increase total machining time and overall cost.
+• Other manufacturing costs: Tight tolerances and hard-to-machine features, such as very thin walls, can require special tooling, stricter quality control and extra operations at lower cutting speeds.
+These increase total machining time and overall cost.

-• Material cost: Raw material price and machinability strongly influence overall cost.
-Selecting a machinable material and optimizing design for minimal waste can reduce expense.
+• Material cost: Raw material price and machinability significantly influence CNC machining cost.
+Selecting a machinable material and optimizing the design to minimize waste reduces expense.

-Understanding CNC machining cost drivers helps engineers optimize designs and lower total cost, especially for outsourced production.
+Understanding CNC machining cost drivers helps engineers optimize designs and reduce total cost, especially for outsourced CNC production

 How to reduce CNC machining cost